ConfederacyOfGaia/Gaia/players-guide.md

 - You gain proficiency with cook’s utensils.
 If you are already proficient with them, you add double your proficiency bonus to checks you make with them.
 - As an action, you can inspect a drink or plate of food within 5 feet of you and determine whether it is poisoned, provided that you can see and smell it.
 - During a short rest, if you have access to a stocked kitchen and pantry, you can prepare and serve a meal that helps you and your allies recover from the rigors of adventuring, provided you have suitable food, cook’s utensils, and other supplies on hand.
 The meal serves up to six people, and each person who eats it regains two additional Hit Dice at the end of the rest.
 In addition, those who partake of the meal have advantage on Constitution saving throws against disease for the next 24 hours.

+#### Martial Artist

+You have studied a form of unarmed combat and are a martial artist.
+You gain the following benefits:

+- Increase your Strength or Dexterity score by 1, to a maximum of 20.
+- You can roll a d4 in place of the normal damage of your unarmed strike.
+- You can use Dexterity instead of Strength for the attack and damage rolls of your unarmed strikes.
+- When you use the Attack action with an unarmed strike on your turn, you can make one unarmed strike as a bonus action.

 #### Martial Training